gilt/tech-blog/_posts/20171215-career-structure.md

 For each level, we worked out key indicators of what it means to be at that level.
 For example:

-* Level of knowledge: how much domain knowledge / expertise is required and expected at a particular level?
+* __Level of knowledge__: how much domain knowledge / expertise is required and expected at a particular level?

-* Job complexity
+* __Job complexity__

-* Supervision: how much supervision / hand-holding should we expect the individual to need at a particular level?
+* __Supervision__: how much supervision / hand-holding should we expect the individual to need at a particular level?

-* Experience.
+* __Experience__.

-* Sphere of influence.
+* __Sphere of influence__.
 This is one of my favourite indicators: at early levels, the sphere of influence is really 'self'.
 As we get to subsequent levels, we expect individual contributors and leads to influence their teams, department, tech, the wider organisation, and the industry & community.

-* Team size (for leads).
+* __Team size (for leads)__.
 There's some good rules of thumb in terms of team size:

 Lead Level  | Title                           | Team size
 ------------|---------------------------------|----------